InseeFrLab/docs.onyxia.sh/admin-doc/openid-connect-configuration.md

 ## **OIDC Configuration for Services Onyxia Connects To**

 Onyxia uses an OIDC client for authentication, but it also connects to other OIDC-enabled services.\
-Each of these services **can** have its own OIDC configuration, allowing Onyxia to authenticate\
-using a separate client identity.
+Each of these services **can** have its own OIDC client instance configuration, allowing Onyxia to authenticate using a separate client identity.

 In the **region configuration**, you can specify an optional `oidcConfiguration` object for\
 each service: